april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added `signal.register` and `signal.receive` functions to Lua.
+- Implemented SignalHandler class in C++.
 - `trainable` and `ann.mlp.all_all` are using `matrix:to_lua_string()`
   method.
 - Added method `to_lua_string()` in all matrix types, so the method produce